-Libraries Unlimited is led by Publisher Kathryn Suárez.
-Kathryn is dedicated to fostering connections with librarians, authors, and educators; finding innovative ways to support learning and librarianship; and adopting new technologies that allow digital information to serve librarians and their patrons better.
+Libraries Unlimited is led by Editorial Director David Paige.
+David is dedicated to fostering connections with librarians, authors, and educators; finding innovative ways to support learning and librarianship; and adopting new technologies that allow digital information to serve librarians and their patrons better.

 “Imagine where you want to be in your library career next year, and the year after.
 What new learning opportunities will help you get there?
 We can help you master assessment, inquiry and instruction, privacy issues, RDA, the science of storytelling, plus hundreds of other professional topics.
 For more than 50 years, Libraries Unlimited has promoted the premise that librarians and their patrons should not be—and cannot be—limited in their search for knowledge.
 Libraries Unlimited offers a world of new opportunities—new ideas, techniques, and inspiration to make your library’s potential truly unlimited.”

 The Libraries Unlimited editorial team consists of 10 esteemed professionals who have held premier positions within the industry and have received highly distinguished awards, such as The Crystal Apple Award, the AASL Distinguished Service Award and the OELMA 2015 Presidential Award.